Embird Embroidery Software

 Shapes tool - Finished rounded rectangle as column object with stitches

-Note: In addition to using the basic shapes directly as embroidery objects, you can also use them to create a custom baseline for Lettering.
+Note: Basic shapes can also be used to create a custom baseline for lettering.

 Back to Embird Tutorial Contents